 Contributing resources to support BIPOC communities

-+ We donated 1% of 2019 profit to organizations that support Black Indigenous and People Of Color.
++ We’ve donated 1% of annual profits since 2017 to organizations that support Black Indigenous and People Of Color.

 + Hiring a more diverse team of coaches inside of A Path That Fits.

 + Investing a larger percentage of our annual budget in BIPOC owned businesses and consultants for things like marketing, editing, and business development.

 + Building a referral network that includes more BIPOC career and life coaches, career strategists, and psychologists.

 + Featuring the wisdom of BIPOC career experts and thought leaders in our online course and the resources that we make available to clients.

 + Highlighting the success stories of BIPOC clients in case studies.